DomeLau/Thesis/README.md

 #### tfearn

-Reaggregated total family earned income in $US for relevant month of the reference period after topcoding amounts.
+Reaggregated total family earned income in US Dollar for relevant month of the reference period after topcoding amounts.

 #### spouse